 - unusual tiredness or weakness

 Loss of blood glucose control: Loss of blood glucose control can occur during times of acute stress such as fever, trauma, infection, or surgery.
 During these times, your doctor may temporarily stop this medication and use insulin until you have recovered.

 Ovulation: Some women using rosiglitazone may start having menstrual periods, even after not having a period due to a medical condition (e.g., polycystic ovary syndrome).
 As a result, you could get pregnant while taking rosiglitazone.
 Talk to your doctor about the need for birth control.

 Vision: Rosiglitazone may cause swelling of the retina in the eye.
 If you experience any vision changes while taking rosiglitazone, contact your doctor immediately.

 Pregnancy: This medication should not be used during pregnancy.
 Usually insulin is used to control high blood sugars during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if rosiglitazone passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
+Children:

 The safety and effectiveness of this medication have not been established for children less than 18 years of age.